 Usage and History

-The long sword is a weapon used mainly during the middle and late Medieval period (and should be distinguished from the sword which is primarly used with one hand only).
-It is both an offensive and defensive weapon and can be used for parries and deflections, as well as, cuts and thrusts.
+The long sword is a weapon used during the middle and late medieval period and early renaissance period - and should be distinguished from the standard sword, which is primarily used with one hand only.
+It is both an offensive and defensive weapon and can be used for cuts and thrusts as well as parries and deflections.
 Cuts with a long sword are delivered either as slices or as extremely powerful chopping blows.
-Although it is primarily used with two hands, a long sword is still capable of being wielded with a single hand, allowing the off hand to be used for grappling, punching, and grabbing an opponent or his sword.
+Although it is primarily used with two hands, a long sword is still capable of being wielded with a single hand, allowing the off-hand to be used for grappling, punching, and grabbing an opponent or his sword.

-Advances in armor technology toward the end of the Medieval period, specifically plate armor, decreased the protective need for a shield and thus freed up the off hand.
-Because of this, special techniques called half-swording were developed.
+Advances in armor technology toward the end of the medieval period, specifically plate armor, decreased the protective need for a shield and thus freed up the off-hand.
+Because of this, special techniques called half-sword or shortened sword were developed.
 Half-swording generally involves holding the blade of the sword in the second hand, which enables greater point control and increased thrusting power.
-This in turn enables the long sword to puncture heavy armor and stab into the joints and gaps between plates.
+This in turn enables the long sword to puncture heavy armor and stab into the vulnerable joints and gaps between plates.

 Components and Construction

 A long sword consists of a blade, a cross-guard, a handle and a pommel.
 The blade comes in two basic styles, a straight cutting blade and a tapered thrusting blade, though both styles can cut and thrust.
-The cross-guard is generally straight, but it can be curved and it's ends may be rounded, spiked or ornate.
-A long sword handle has enough space for two handed use; it can be waisted and has an oval cross- section.
+The cross-guard is generally straight, but it can be curved and its ends may be rounded, spiked or ornate.
+During the renaissance period elaborate cross-guards incorporating rings for additional protection of the hand or finger have become popular.
+A long sword handle has enough space for two-handed use; it can be waisted (narrower towards pommel) and has a typically oval cross- section.
 The pommel is a counter weight to the blade and comes in many shapes and sizes.
-Because of this, it can be a formidable weapon in it's own right, when used to strike hammer-like blows.
+Because of this, it can be a formidable weapon in its own right when used to strike hammer-like blows.

 At Sword Academy we use exclusively steel weapons for practice and sparring.

-Wooden wasters are are known, from historical sources, to have been used in the Middle Ages for training or even (generally) non-lethal combat.
-Some practicioners also use aluminum practice swords, while others use also padded swords.
+Wooden wasters are known from historical sources, and were used in the Middle Ages for training or even (generally) non-lethal combat.
+Some practitioners today use aluminum practice swords, while others also use padded swords.

-In our philosophy and approach to training we use steel swords only.
+In our philosophy and approach to training, we use steel swords, which have many benefits over using wooden wasters or swords of other materials.